 For many people, family approval is very important when dating or bringing someone home.
 And the fear of them making bad faces to the one you love is not unusual!

 Physical, cultural and religious differences are just some of the challenges they face interracial couples very often, especially at the beginning of their relationship.

-Having a different skin color does not make you a completely different person.
+Having a different skin color does not make you good or bad.
 What makes a person different are their values, beliefs, and family traditions.
 There are many things you have to learn and respect the other.
 More than biracial, you will have a multicultural relationship.
-And for your relationship ito be great, both should try to learn as much as possible the culture of the other, and accept their beliefs and traditions, including the family.
+And for your relationship to be great, both should try to learn as much as possible the culture of the other, and accept their beliefs and traditions, including the family.

-Usually the stay of a foreigner does not exceed 6 months, whether it is for travel, study or work internship.
-You are getting to see the city.
+Usually, the stay of a foreigner in any country does not exceed 6 months.
+Whether it is for travel, study or work internship, it doesn’t last.
+You are getting to see everything around you.
 All that it means is that the passion of a long-term relationship is condensed in every minute you spend together.
 Because it might end sooner than you think.